×

 Acupressure uses the same concepts as acupuncture but does not utilise needles.
 Instead, Acupressure aims to improve overall health and relaxation.
 For example, vertigo can be managed by stimulating pressure points all over the body.

-The benefits of saffron as a brain tonic and protector, are widely established.
+The benefits of saffron as a brain tonic and protector are widely established.
 Saffron is also known to increase physical strength and stop an excessive buildup of chemicals that might cause ear problems.
-In addition, saffron can be used to flavour meals or to make tea.
+In addition, saffron can be used to flavor meals or to make tea.
 Finally, this helps control dizziness.

 Cumin